craigsward/craigsward.github.io/_posts/2024-08-13-class-schedule.md

 £8 Per Class drop-in & home studio
 Class Pass of one class a week over 4 weeks £28 (bundle discount)
-Class Pass of one class a week over 4 weeks + Access to extensive on-demand library £32 (bundle discount) 1:1 in person £30
+1:1 in person £30

 Block Booking: You must pay the block up front and it will be for consecutive classes.
 Any classes missed won't be rolled over to the following week unless it is a class cancelled by me, then you may roll it over.